Richard K. Betts: Early life and education

-Betts was born and raised in Eaton, Pennsylvania graduating from Newton High School in 1965.
-He went on to attend and graduate from Harvard University earning a bachelor's, master's, and eventually doctorate in government in 1965, 1971 and 1975 respectively.
+Betts was born in Easton, Pennsylvania and raised in Newton, Massachusetts, graduating from Newton High School in 1965.
+He went on to attend and graduate from Harvard University earning a bachelor's, master's, and doctorate in government in 1965, 1971 and 1975 respectively.
 His dissertation, under the direction of Samuel P. Huntington was on the role of military advice in decisions to resort to force, which later became his first book, Soldiers, Statesmen, and Cold War Crises.
 His dissertation was awarded the Sumner Prize, for best dissertation in international relations.
-While a student at Harvard, Betts served as a teaching fellow from 1971 to 1975 and a lecturer for the 1975–1976 academic year.
-He served as a professional staff member on the Church Committee.
+While a student at Harvard, Betts served as a teaching fellow from 1971 to 1975.
+He joined the faculty as lecturer for the 1975–1976 academic year.

 In 1976 Betts joined the Brookings Institution where he served as a research associate and later in 1981 a senior fellow until 1990.
-While at Brookings, Betts was a professional lecture at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, Harvard, and Columbia University.
-Additionally, he was a staff member on the National Security Council in 1977 and on the foreign policy staff of Walter Mondale presidential campaign in 1984.
+While at Brookings, Betts was a professorial lecturer at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, Harvard, and Columbia University.
+He was a staff member of the original U.S. Senate Select Committee on Intelligence (the Church Committee)in 1975-76, the National Security Council in 1977, on the foreign policy staff of the Walter Mondale presidential campaign in 1984, and Commissioner of the National Commission on Terrorism 2000-01.

 Later career

 In 1990, Betts joined the faculty at Columbia University.
 There, he led the international security policy program at the School of International and Public Affairs, became the director of the Institute of War and Peace Studies.
-A staple of the faculty, Betts taught the introductory course war, peace, and strategy for over 25 years, a requirement for all international relations students at the university.
+Betts taught the introductory course war, peace, and strategy for graduate and undergraduate students for over 25 years.

 In 1996, Betts joined the Council on Foreign Relations as the Director of National Security Studies.
 He served in the role until 2000, when he transitioned into an adjunct senior fellow role, which he currently retains.

-Betts has been an occasional consultant to the National Intelligence Council and Central Intelligence Agency.
 His writings have earned five prizes, including the Woodrow Wilson Award of the American Political Science Association for the best book in political science.